 Helpful Tips for Writing Your Lease Termination Letter

-Before you begin filling out your lease termination letter, let’s go over a few final tips.
+Now that we have gone over what to avoid writing in your lease termination letter, let’s go over a few final tips:

-- Remember you can personalize the letter however you like, such as including the reason for termination (if applicable) or specific move-out instructions (that should also be outlined in the lease).
+- You can personalize the letter however you like, such as including the reason for termination (if applicable) or specific move-out instructions (that should also be outlined in the lease).

 - Keep your written notice simple and polite.
-Your note is not the place to settle past issues with your tenant.
+As a formal letter, a professional and respectful tone should be kept throughout.
+This letter isn’t a place to settle any potential past issues that you may have had with your tenant.
 The only purpose this letter serves is to give notice to your tenant of their end-of-lease date and provide a record of your written notice.
-Therefore, be sure to maintain a professional and respectful tone throughout the letter.

 - Keep a copy of the lease termination letter for your records.
 It’s a rental document that all landlords need to have, just in case.